potatoqualitee/tentools/README.md

 This toolset extends Posh-Nessus by adding more functionality, including the ability to work with tenable.sc / SecurityCenter.

-## Key links for reference:

-- [tentools wiki](https://github.com/potatoqualitee/tentools/wiki) for an overall view of tentools, things like purpose, roles and simplified deployment
-- [ACAS overview](https://www.ask-ten.info/overview/) for discussion around contributing to the project
-- [Tenable ACAS Blog](https://www.tenable.com/blog/tenable-selected-for-disa-s-ten-vulnerability-management-solution) for general discussion on the module and asking questions

 ## Installer

 tentools works on PowerShell Core.
 This means that you can run all commands on <strong>Windows</strong>, <strong>Linux</strong> and <strong>macOS</strong>.